Vishwakarma-Ravi-2004/java-internship-tasks/README.md

 - Rule-based chatbot
 - Interactive communication

+- ## Tech Used
+- Java
+- OOP
+- Collections

 - How to Run:
 1. Open in VS Code / IntelliJ
 2. Run Main.java